PKU-TANGENT/how_to_debug/README.md

 ```bash
 bash test.sh
 ```
-Navigate to the vscode debug panel, select`Python: Attach` and run.
+Navigate to the vscode debug panel, select `Python: Attach` and run.
 Make sure that everything works well.

+## What about the actual debugging process?
+Now it is natural to focus on the real debugging process.
+I would like to elaborate on the `Step into` option.
+You can set `justMyCode: False` in the launch.json file to enable stepping into local packages and more in-depth debugging.

+What's more, you may keep track of the `call stack` and `variables` on the debug panel.
+I would like to emphasize the `watch` option.
+You may add expression whose value you are interested in.
+Interestingly, you may also call certain functions in the watch expression.
+For example, when running test.sh and debugging via attaching, you may watch the expression `len(sys.argv)`, which should give you `3` as its value.
+Another commonly used trick is to hover your mouse over the variable.
+Its values should pop up accordingly.